itsjordanmuller/2023-python-100-days/README.md

 2. **Generate a Random Integer**: The program uses `random.randint(0, 1)` to generate a random integer that's either 0 or 1.
 This simulates the two possible outcomes of a coin flip.

 3. **Conditional Logic to Determine the Outcome**:
-   - An `if` statement checks the value of `face_value`.
-If it equals 0, the program prints "Tails".
-Otherwise, it prints "Heads".
+   - I used an `if` statement to check the generated value: if it's 0, the program prints the ASCII art for tails, and if it's 1, it prints the ASCII art for heads.
    - This binary choice effectively simulates the flipping of a coin.

 #### [C. Banker Roulette](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-004/Exercises/2-banker-roulette.py)

 ![Banker Roulette - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-004/004-banker-roulette-1.png)

+> Ask user for `names_string`: a comma separated list of names, return a random name from the list of split `names` with random number from length of list: `name_len`
+>
+> Francisco is the person who will pay for this meal out of 7 options

 ![Banker Roulette - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-004/004-banker-roulette-2.png)

+> Max is the person who will pay for this meal out of 6 options

 In the "Banker Roulette" exercise, I implemented a program in Python that randomly selects a person from a list to "buy the meal today."
 This exercise demonstrates string manipulation, list handling, and the use of the `random` module for generating random numbers.